nclarius/pyPL/README.md

 For troubleshooting information, see `pyPL/doc/troubleshooting.md`.
 If that doesn't help, please open a GitHub issue or e-mail me.

+### Theory
+Some background on the theory underlying the implementation can be found in `pyPL/doc/paper`.

 # Features

 ### Modes